salihgireniz1/Procedural_Insect_Movement/README.md

 1. Attach the `BodyController` script to your creature’s body.
 2. Set up your legs in the Inspector.
-3. Play and control your creature with WASD!
+3. Play and control your creature with WASD.